 There are numerous listings for “Stick It Rollers” on Amazon, and many of them do not seem legitimate to me, which is why I purchased mine direct from the official website, stickitrollers.com.
 You can find it there for about $25.
 Many of the iffy Amazon listings sell theirs for much cheaper, and I can’t vouch for the quality of those models.

 Sticky Buddy still has listings online, although its availability is limited as of this 2023 writing.
 Here is an Amazon listing, although it’s often unavailable.
-There’s also a listing on Bulbhead, although my order was canceled due to a lack of inventory.
+There was also a listing on Bulbhead, although my order was canceled due to a lack of inventory, and that listing is no longer there.
 Sticky Buddy is usually sold for about $10-$15.

 Stick It Roller Review